 Many of us look forward to the quiet of winter, when we trade in the weekly chores of mowing, trimming and blowing to retreat indoors and relax fireside.
 While your lawn will require much less work in the next few months, a few tasks are still necessary to keep your grass healthy throughout the winter.
 A little effort now will help ensure a more beautiful lawn in spring.

 Start by cleaning up any fallen debris.
 Regularly remove sticks and twigs along with any remaining fall leaves or pine needles.
-Your grass will benefit from the improved exposure to sunlight and water.
+Your grass will benefit from the improved exposure to sunlight, air and water.

 Now that the summer heat has passed, it is time to adjust your sprinklers.
 Even grasses that go dormant need water throughout the winter, but too much may invite rot or blight.
-An inch of water per week will keep most grasses alive without water logging during the winter.
-Hang a rain gauge and keep an eye on it, then set your sprinklers accordingly.
+An inch of water from rain or irrigation every two weeks will keep most grasses alive without water logging during the winter.

 You can treat existing weeds now with post-emergent herbicide formulated for annual and perennial winter weeds.
 For best results, apply during warmer days when temperatures rise above 50°F. To get ahead of spring weeds, apply a pre-emergent herbicide in February or March before soil temperatures reach 55°F.

 If your grass is in bad shape, you don’t have to wait until spring to enjoy a beautiful lawn.
 Our painted sod arrives green and stays green for two to three months, when Mother Nature takes over in the spring.

 Painted sod installs like any other Bermuda or Zoyzia, with all the convenience of a dormant sod, but with no overseeding necessary.